 Life During the Wall

-Once the Berlin Wall was built, the city became divided both physically and ideologically.
-Families, friends, and even streets were separated, disrupting daily life and causing immense hardships for the people of Berlin.
+After the construction of Berlin Wall the city was divided physically and ideologically.
+The tears of families, of friends, of streets, divided Familes, separated friends, even divided streets and disrupted daily life and caused great suffering for the people of Berlin.

-Security measures were implemented along the wall, including guard towers, barbed wire fences, and a heavily fortified “death strip” between the inner and outer wall.
-The wall was continuously strengthened, making it increasingly difficult for East Germans to escape to the West.
+Along the wall, guard towers, barbed wire fences and a heavily fortified ‘death strip’ between the inner and outer wall were fitted.
+The wall kept getting stronger and harder to escape to the West.

 The Rise of Escape Attempts